Students,

 University of California, Berkeley

-I’m a third year PhD student at University of California, Berkeley working on analyzing ionic conductivity and transport mechanisms in solid-state batteries.
+I’m a 4th year PhD student at University of California, Berkeley working on analyzing ionic conductivity and transport mechanisms in solid-state batteries.
 I work with Dr. Mary Scott at the National Center of Electron Microscopy (NCEM) as part of the Molecular Foundry in the Lawrence Berkeley National Lab (LBNL).
 My work involves material characterization of novel solid-state electrolytes via FIB/SEM, cryo techniques, HRTEM, STEM EELS and 4DSTEM.
 I am eager to connect with other professionals in the microscopy community and work together for research advancement as an MSA StC regional liaison.

 Region VI Liaison